Ferymad/fastapi-pydantic/masterplan.md

 4. Ensure data reliability with standardized validation patterns
 5. Enhance validation capabilities with PydanticAI for semantic validation
 6. Implement performance monitoring using Pydantic Logfire
+7. Create a Schema Repository for storing and managing reusable validation schemas

 ## Architecture Design